asterisk-java/asterisk-java/README.md

 	mvn deploy

-	copy the files created under target/mvn-repo to the mvn-repo branch or asterisk-java
+	copy the files created under target/mvn-repo to the mvn-repo branch of asterisk-java

 	commit and push the changes.